 It is common for birds to use their beak to groom or pick themselves.
-Baby chicks will often pick each other if they are too hot, too crowded, or without fresh air.
-Sometimes bright light will cause the picking and changing to a red bulb may help.
+Baby chicks will often pick each other if they are too hot, too crowded, without fresh air, or nutritional lacking.
+Sometimes bright light will cause the picking and changing to a red bulb may help or change to a heat plate eliminating the 24/7 light.
 To treat chicks that have been picked, apply Vicks Vapor Rub on the injured area and keep up the treatment until healed.
+Also consider roost or climbing structures or hay to pick at to help reduce feather picking.